Datastream Web Service

 - Matlab version 2018b or above.
 You can find more details on how to access DSWS via Matlab here.

 - EViews Enterprise Edition Version 10 or above.
-There are two versions available for download (32bit & 64 bit) and document on how to get started.
+There are two versions available for download (32bit & 64 bit) and a document on how to get started.

 - R version 3.3 or above.
 Information on installation is available here: https://github.com/CharlesCara/DatastreamDSWS2R with examples in Documentation section.